vineetver/BMW-Prices/README.md

-# How to Buy a used BMW
+# Used BMW car Prices

 The dataset consists of 5000 rows and 18 columns.